 - Bird, Colin (1999).
 The Myth of Liberal Individualism, Cambridge: Cambridge University Press.

 - Brighouse, Harry (1998). ‘ Civic Education and Liberal Legitimacy,’ Ethics, 108: 719–45.

 - Bosanquet, Bernard (2001 ).
 Philosophical Theory of the State in Philosophical Theory of the State and Related Essays, Gerald F. Gaus and William Sweet (eds.), Indianapolis: St. Augustine Press.

 - Buchanan James M. and Gordon Tullock (1966).
-The Calculus of Consent: Logical Foundations of Constitutional Democracy, Ann Arbor, MI: The University of Michigan Press.
+The Calculus of Consent: Logical Foundations of Constitutional Democracy, Ann Arbor: University of Michigan Press.